Columbia University Bicentennial: October convocation

-The third convocation was took place on the university's annual Charter Day, October 31.
+The third convocation took place on the university's annual Charter Day, October 31.
 It was preceded by a bicentennial concert, performed by the New York Philharmonic in Carnegie Hall on October 26, conducted by Leopold Stokowski.
 The pieces performed were composed by Columbia music professors and researchers, including Daniel Gregory Mason, Otto Luening, Douglas Moore (Symphony No. 2), Edward MacDowell (Piano Concerto No. 2), and Béla Bartók (Dance Suite).
 The soloist for MacDowell's Piano Concerto No. 2 was recent alumnus Gary Graffman.

 The annual Charter Day Dinner was held on October 30 at the Waldorf Astoria, with Queen Elizabeth The Queen Mother as the event's guest of honor.
 The speakers at the dinner were Arthur Hays Sulzberger, U.S. Ambassador at Large Philip Jessup, French Director General of Higher Education Pierre Donzelot, Rector of the University of Bologna Felice Battaglia, Secretary General of the Organization of American States and future President of Colombia Alberto Lleras Camargo, Prime Minister of Belgium Paul-Henri Spaak, Chancellor of West Germany Konrad Adenauer, Vice President and eventual President of India Sarvepalli Radhakrishnan, the Queen Mother herself, Secretary-General Hammarskjöld, and finally President Kirk.

 The convocation took place the next day, Charter Day proper, in the Cathedral of St. John the Divine.
 Over 8,000 individuals attended, including 105 representatives from 104 foreign universities, ranging from the University of Bologna, the oldest university in continuous operation, having been founded in 1088, to the University of Bihar, which was only founded in 1952.
 The procession of foreign academics was led by Kyriakos Varvaressos of the Academy of Athens.